hmc-cs-131/cs131-course-notes/markdown/lec02.md

 3. Functional Programming: Definitions and Foundations
 4. Abstraction: The Essence of CS 131

-Learning a new programming language can be both exciting and frustrating.
-In this course, we will explore Haskell and delve into the world of functional programming.

 ## Haskell: Getting Started

 ### REPL: Read-Eval-Print Loop